garrettgsb/errors-and-promises/README.md

 }
 ```

 If you find that it's a little too aggressive to crash the whole app when something like this goes wrong, try `console.error` or `console.warn`.
-They will give the loud appearance of an error in the console, but don't actually trigger the "catch or die" behavior of a real error.
+They will give the loud appearance of an error in the console, but won't actually trigger the "catch or die" behavior of a thrown error.

 ### Custom Error Classes